zyerr/blog-sample/docs/Predpol/part3.1.md

 ---
-title: How does Predpol affect our mind?
+title: How does PredPol affect our mind?
 sidebar_position: 4
 ---